alessandro-gentilini/alessandro-gentilini.github.io/geo/appunti.md

 > an electrical conductor, and flow of a conductor in the presence
 > of a magnetic field generates an electric current.
 This current,
 > in turn, maintains the magnetic field.
 Put in the terminology
-> of physics, the outer core behaves like a self-sustaining dynamo.
+> of physics, the outer core behaves like a _self-sustaining dynamo_.

-[Marshak]
+[Marshak, paragrafo 3.4 Paleomagnetism - Proving Continental Drift and Seafloor Spreading]

 ### Bibliografia
 [HR]